Analytic function approximation by path norm regularized deep networks

-approximates $x^2$ with the error $2^{-2m-2}$.
-The approximation of $x^2$ by the networks with ReLU activation function $\sigma$ then follows from the representation Thus, in this case we will get matrices containing entries 2 and 4 which will make the quantity $\|\cdot\|_{\times}$ defined by \eqref{norm} big.
-We would therefore like to represent the function $g(x)$ by linear combination of activation functions with fewer terms and smaller coefficients.
-This is possible if instead of $\sigma(x)$ we use the absolute value activation function $a(x)$.
-Indeed, in this case we have that $g(x)$ can be represented on $[0,1]$ as

-In the following lemma we use the above representation to construct a network with activation function $a(x)$, that for the given $\gamma, m\in\mathbb{N}$ simultaneously approximates all $d$-dimensional monomials of degree less than $\gamma$ up to an error $\gamma^24^{-m}$.
+We first construct a network with activation function $a(x)$, that for the given $\gamma, m\in\mathbb{N}$ simultaneously approximates all $d$-dimensional monomials of degree less than $\gamma$ up to an error $\gamma^24^{-m}$.
 The depth of this network has order $m\log_2\gamma$ and its width is of order $m\gamma^{d+1}$.
 Moreover, the entries of the product of the absolute values of matrices of the network have order at most $\gamma^5$ (note the independence of $m$).
-Also, as in the constructions of neural networks we omit the shift vectors, we will add a coordinate $1$ to the input vector $\textbf{x}$ and will consider the networks as functions of a vector $(1 \; \textbf{x})$.